JonatanLindh/kandidat/text/rapport/rapport.typ

   caption: [Poisson vs random distribution] )<randomvspossion>

-To achieve a more spatially uniform distribution of points, the sampling method was subsequently replaced with Poisson-disc sampling.
-Unlike uniform sampling, Poisson-disc sampling ensures that each point is separated by a minimum distance $r$ @bridson2007fast, thereby avoiding clustering and producing a more even distribution of samples.
+To achieve a more spatially uniform distribution of points, the sampling method was subsequently replaced with Poisson-disc @bridson2007fast sampling.
+Unlike uniform sampling, Poisson-disc sampling ensures that each point is separated by a minimum distance $r$, thereby avoiding clustering and producing a more even distribution of samples.
-The algorithm used follows the method described in _Fast Poisson Disk Sampling in Arbitrary Dimensions_, which operates as follows @bridson2007fast:
+The algorithm used follows the method described in _Fast Poisson Disk Sampling in Arbitrary Dimensions_ @bridson2007fast, which operates as follows:

 *Step 1. * Initialize a background grid with cell size $frac(r, sqrt(n))$ where $n$ is the dimensionality of the space (in this case, $n = 3$).